Filmmaking 101: What is CGI in Movies and Animation?

 - Compositing: The final stage in the process, compositing involves layering various elements like live-action footage, mattes, lighting, computer graphics, animation, and other effects.
 The end product of this process is a photorealistic shot that combines all these elements seamlessly.

 Brief history of technology and CGI in movies and animation

-What followed were wire-frame models, as seen in Star Wars (1977), Alien (1979), and The Black Hole (1979).
-Visual effects pioneers such as Industrial Light & Might, founded by George Lucas in 1975, kept pushing the boundaries of VFX and CGI in the 1980s.
-That decade saw titles like Tron (1982), The Last Starfighter (1984), Young Sherlock Holmes (1985) and The Abyss (1989) make use of CGI technology.
+Advancements continued with the introduction of wire-frame models in films like Star Wars (1977), Alien (1979), and The Black Hole (1979).
+The 1980s, marked by the influence of visual effects pioneers like Industrial Light & Magic, founded by George Lucas in 1975, witnessed a surge in CGI's use in movies.
+This period saw films like Tron (1982), The Last Starfighter (1984), Young Sherlock Holmes (1985), and The Abyss (1989) integrating CGI technology.